sfwydyc/my-rocketqa/README.md

 ## API
-The RocketQA development tool supports two types of models, ERNIE-based dual encoder for answer retrieval and ERNIE-based cross encoder for answer re-ranking.
-And the development tool provides the following methods:
+We provide two types of models, ERNIE-based dual encoder for answer retrieval and ERNIE-based cross encoder for answer re-ranking.

+---
+### Load model

 #### [`rocketqa.available_models()`](https://github.com/PaddlePaddle/RocketQA/blob/3a99cf2720486df8cc54acc0e9ce4cbcee993413/rocketqa/rocketqa.py#L17)

 Returns the names of the available RocketQA models.
+To know more about the available models, please click the function namei and see the code comment.

 #### [`rocketqa.load_model(model, use_cuda=False, device_id=0, batch_size=1)`](https://github.com/PaddlePaddle/RocketQA/blob/3a99cf2720486df8cc54acc0e9ce4cbcee993413/rocketqa/rocketqa.py#L52)

 Returns the model specified by the input parameter.
 Both dual encoder and cross encoder can be initialized by this method.
-With input parameter, developers can load RocketQA models returned by "available_models()" or their own checkpoints.
+With input parameter, you can load RocketQA models returned by "available_models()" or their own checkpoints.

 ---
+### Dual encoder
 Dual-encoder returned by "load_model()" supports the following methods:

 #### [`model.encode_query(query: List[str])`](https://github.com/PaddlePaddle/RocketQA/blob/3a99cf2720486df8cc54acc0e9ce4cbcee993413/rocketqa/predict/dual_encoder.py#L126)